 Bodily injury liability insurance does not cover the insured driver's own injuries, regardless of who is at fault for an accident.
 Nor does it cover damage to vehicles or other property.

-To help you better understand Nevada bodily injury liability insurance, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand Nevada bodily injury liability insurance, our Nevada personal injury lawyers discuss, below:

 - 1. What is “bodily injury” liability insurance?